rustchain64/rust_os/text.md

  # Spin Locks
  there is a really basic kind of mutex in computer science that requires no operating system features: the
  ## spinlock

+ # Safety

+ # The #[macro_export] attribute makes the macro available to the whole crate (not just the module it is defined in) and external crates.
+It also places the macro at the crate root, which means we have to import the macro through use std::println instead of std::macros::println.